(Photo Credit: Wikimedia Commons)

 Besides, Uber might never need its fleet anymore in the long run anyway, as it might be potentially collaborating with ComfortDelGro after all!
 So besides letting go of their current inventory, this might be another reason why Uber has stopped bidding for the COE, causing the COE Premium to spiral down further!

 (Photo Credit: Picserver)

-Lastly if you're not aware, the polling day for Singapore Presidential Elections 2017 has been released and it will be conducted on 23 September 2017!
-That is about 2 weeks from now.
+Lastly, if you're not aware, the polling day for Singapore Presidential Elections 2017 has been released and it will be conducted on 23 September 2017!
+That is about two weeks from now.

 Now we all agree that if there's one thing the markets hate, it is uncertainty.
 The more predictable the result is, the better the response might be.
 Could this be another possible reason for the drop in COE?
 We'll let you decide.